Reimagining the employee experience | Genpact

 Service design is a key first step for any experience-led transformation.
 It's a structured, interdisciplinary discovery process that helps organizations imagine new ways of working.
 It starts by understanding employees' needs and uses a variety of disciplines, including design thinking, ideation workshops, qualitative and quantitative research, personas, journey maps, and rapid prototyping.

-Using the workshops' findings, Genpact then created a service design blueprint for paving the way toward an experience-led future, identifying where to make changes and connections across people, processes, and technologies.
+Using the workshops' findings, we then created a service design blueprint for paving the way toward an experience-led future, identifying where to make changes and connections across people, processes, and technologies.

 Avoid one-size-fits-all

 Through research, it becomes clear that because each employee experience is unique, a one-size-fits-all approach doesn't work.
-Initially, Genpact identified more than 100 Bridgewater employee experiences as potential candidates for transformation through qualitative and quantitative research.
-Using rigorous evaluation, Bridgewater and Genpact selected 15 pivotal journeys that can set an example for positive change at scale.
-Next, Genpact will use digital technologies to make these journeys a reality, meeting the needs of the individual to avoid pushing all employees through the same process.
+Initially, Genpact identified more than 100 employee experiences as potential candidates for transformation at the firm through qualitative and quantitative research.
+Using rigorous evaluation, we selected 15 pivotal journeys that could set an example for positive change at scale.
+The next step was to use digital technologies to make these journeys a reality, meeting the needs of the individual to avoid pushing all employees through the same process.

 For example, in many organizations, onboarding a new employee is an experience that's often riddled with inefficient handoffs between siloed functions and manual processes.
 This impacts employee productivity, satisfaction, and the length of time it takes a new hire to feel settled.
 It can also cause frustration for the hiring manager.
 Often, HR, IT, finance, recruitment, security, and the hiring manager contact new employees separately, causing delays and miscommunication.